troschiev/DS_portfolio/Cell_Tarif_Classification/README.md

-# Рекомендация тарифа клиенту мобильного оператора
+# Tariff Recommendation for a Mobile Operator Client

-## Описание
+## Description

-Проект посвящен классификации пользователей мобильного оператора на основе данных об их активности.
+The project is dedicated to the classification of mobile operator users based on their activity.

-Задача - классификация.
+The task is classification.

-Целевая метрика - accuracy.
+The target metric is accuracy.

-## Инструменты
+## Tools

-Загрузка, хранение и обработка данных: pandas, numpy
+Loading, storing and processing data: pandas, numpy

-Визуализация: seaborn, matplotlib
+Visualization: seaborn, matplotlib

-Автоматизация: sklearn
+Automation: sklearn

-Модели: sklearn (LR, RF, KNN, SVM, NB, Tree), XGBoost
+Models: sklearn (LR, RF, KNN, SVM, NB, Tree), XGBoost

-Индивидуальные решения:
+Individual solutions:

-- инжиниринг признаков, позволивший линейной приблизиться к бустингам по качеству
+- feature engineering, which greatly inreased linear model quality
-- исследование влияния гиперпараметров моделей на метрику качества
+- study of the influence of model hyperparameters on the quality metric
-- определение важности признаков методом отбора регуляризатором L1
+- determination of features importances L1 regularization
-- стекинг моделей
+- models blending

-## Данные
+## Data

-Использован датасет Я.Практикума:
+The dataset of Yandex Practicum was used:

-- 3000+ записей
+- 3000+ entries
-- количественные признаки
+- numerical features
-- нет пропусков и выбросов
+- no missing values and outliers

-## Выводы
+## Conclusions

-- обучено 10 моделей, на их основе построен стекинг с взвешенным soft-voting
+- 10 models were trained and blended
-- гиперпараметры моделей подобраны с использованием кросс-валидации
+- model hyperparameters were selected using cross-validation
-- лучший результат получен с использованием стекинга
+- the best result was obtained using blending